When applying for disability compensation through the United States Department of Veterans Affairs, each veteran will receive a rating decision.

-My colleagues recently wrote about the basics of VA rating decisions, and about the VA’s “special math” for calculating disability compensation.
-Both of these blog posts are great sources to get a basic understanding of what a VA rating decision consists of, and a basic understanding of how the VA calculates the percentage amount which determines the veteran’s compensation.
-But, beyond the actual rating decision itself is a hidden treasure, the Rating Code Sheet.
+Both of these blog posts are great sources to get a basic understanding of what a VA rating decision consists of, and a basic understanding of how the VA calculates the percentage amount which determines the veteran’s disability compensation.

 - The name of the veteran’s attorney or representative on file with the VA, if any (i.e. the Power of Attorney/POA)